IqbalSingh7077/Imarticus_Capstone/README.md

 3. Identify possible ways to retain high performers

 ## Data sources
-For the purpose analysis, Data used in this capstone project was provided by **Imarticus Learnings**.
+Data used For Data analysis & Model Makeing in this capstone project was provided by **Imarticus Learnings**.

 # Modeling
 The problem at hand was of classification, hence we chose famous classification algorithm’s, Logistic Regression,